-The member of staff should write up their conversation as soon as possible on the pink Expression of Concern form / CPOMS system in the child's own words.
+The member of staff should write up their conversation as soon as possible on CPOMS or on the Expression of Concern form in the child's own words.
 Staff should make this a matter of priority.
 The record should be signed and dated, the member of staff's name should be printed and it should also detail where the disclosure was made and who else was present.
-The record should be handed to the DSL or the DSL telephoned to ensure the CPOMS report has been received.
+The record should be handed to the DSL or alerted to the DSL via CPOMS.